 Lago Mar Resort offers ten lush seaside acres, with two gorgeous swimming pools draped by tall palms, a Promenade poolside bar, a full-service spa, tennis courts, mini-golf and playground, and 500-feet of private uninterrupted beach.
 Most of the 200 Floridian décor guestrooms, picture Tommy Bahama’s bedroom, at Lago Mar are suites and ours overlooked the beach and ocean with a generous balcony.

-I could have been content just sitting on our fabulous deck, watching the Fort Lauderdale based cruise ships come and go from Port Everglade to the Bahamas and Caribbean, listening to the surf.
+Perfectly content on our fabulous deck I watched the Fort Lauderdale based cruise ships come and go from Port Everglade to the Bahamas and Caribbean, listening to the surf.

 But there is plenty to do at Lago Mar, with daily activities scheduled, live music by the pool and fruity drink specials, plus fabulous dining – formal or casual.
 And you can stroll the sun soaked beach, read a book under a resort umbrella, or simply bob in the crystal blue 85° sea.

-We drove the strip, savored native conch fritters at the waterfront Bahia Cabaña – which is a fun, funky waterfront bar – nothing fancy except the view of the boats tied up at the docks.
+At the waterfront Bahia Cabaña – a fun, funky waterfront bar – nothing fancy except the view of the boats tied up at the docks, we savored native conch fritters and rum punch.
 Then we strolled the boutiques and bistros of Las Olas Boulevard – where we discovered great upscale resale shops.

 Back at Lago Mar, we took turns lounging at the lagoon pool, the marvelous private beach, and our scenic deck from our suite.
 We even played an amusing game of shuffleboard on the manicured grounds.